Ten common signs of dementia

 They may also have problems perceiving what they see (rather than how sharply they see it) due to changes in the brain rather than the eyes.

-Problems with words in speaking or writing
+Problems speaking or writing

 They might: